 Why should I instruct Brett Wilson LLP

 Defamation can be notoriously expensive.
 We are confident our charges represent excellent value for money, particularly for a specialist field practised by relatively few solicitors.
 Our work is of the highest standard.
-We are well-respected by media practitioners and listed in the Legal 500 as a leading firm in the field of defamation law and privacy law.
-Iain Wilson, the partner heading up the department, is ranked as a leading individual in the discipline in the prestigious Chambers & Partners and Thomson Reuters Super Lawyers directories.
+We are well-respected by media practitioners and listed in the Legal 500 as a leading firm in the field of defamation law and privacy law in addition to every solicitor in this department being recommended by the directory.
+The prestigious Chambers & Partners directory has additionally ranked the firm for defamation and reputation management work, alongside individually recommending Iain Wilson, Max Campbell and Alex Cochrane.
 Most importantly, we achieve positive results for our clients and excellent feedback.

 Litigation can be costly.
 Therefore at the outset of your case we will conduct a cost benefit analysis with you (for example, if your case succeeded would your opponent able to pay any judgment or costs order?)
 We will talk you through this process.
 We offer honest and pragmatic advice to our clients.
 We will always consider alternative options, including other causes of action (such as harassment and the misuse of private information) and approaching intermediaries.